dmavridis/blockchain-Project4/REPORT.md

   }
 }
 ```
+Checks are made for missing data or story entry exceeding a maximum length.
 The node submits the entry to the blockchain.
 The story field is encoded.
 Therefore the response would look like:

 ```json